guaix-ucm/licaplot/README.md

 5. Plot data

-We can plot our results using `licaplot-csv`.
-The column to be plotted is the fourth column (transmission) against the wavelenght column which happens to be the first.
+Plot generated ECSV files using `licaplot-csv`.
+The column to be plotted is the fourth column (transmission) against the wavelenght column which happens to be the first one and thus no need to specify it.

 ```bash
 licaplot-csv --console multi -i data/filters/blue.ecsv data/filters/red.ecsv data/filters/green.ecsv --overlap -wc 1 -yc 4  --filters --lines